An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Methodology

-where $A_i(\cdot)$ are in $\mathcal{U}$ and the reproducing kernel $K$ is a nonnegative operator-valued function.
-For the first term in equation \eqref{a3}, there has a theorem which shows that with the growth of data, $\hat{G}_n(f)$ can converge to $\hat{G}(f)$ in a fixed rate.
-Then, what really matters is the second term.
-However, it will vanish, if $\mathcal{G}^\dagger$ belongs to the function-valued RKHS $\mathcal{H}_k$.
-Based on the discussion and equation \eqref{a4}, we propose the following neural network architecture.
+where $A_i(x)$ are in $\mathcal{U}$, and $K$ is a nonnegative operator-valued function.
+For the first term in equation \eqref{a3}, the approximate theorem in function-valued RKHS shows that with the growth of data, $\hat{G}_n(f)$ can converge to $\hat{G}(f)$ at a fixed rate.
+Then the second term is what matters, but it will vanish if $\mathcal{G}^\dagger$ belongs to the function-valued RKHS $\mathcal{H}_k$, which means that it is determined by the reproducing kernel $K$.
+Hence, based on equation \eqref{a4}, we parameterize the reproducing kernel $K$ and propose the following neural network architecture.

+Inspired by the successful application of DeepONets, we consider the Hilbert-Schmidt integral operator, which has a similar architecture.
+It takes form:

+where $k_1$ and $k_2$ are scalar-valued kernel functions.
+By using neural networks $K_1,K_2$ to model $k_1,k_2$, we observe that $K_1$ and $K_2$ play the same role as the branch networks and the trunk networks in DeepONets.
+Next, we propose an architecture following an encoder-decoder framework.
+The neural networks $K_1,K_2$ encode the input to a $d$-dimensional vector field.
+We proceed to equation \eqref{a4} in the $d$-dimensional vector field, and finally use a decoder to project back to the scaler field of interest.

 We denote:

 where $a=[a_1,a_2,\cdots,a_d]^T \in \mathbb{R}^d$ and $b=[b_1,b_2,\cdots,b_d]^T \in \mathbb{R}^d$.